Canvas LMS Integrations

 Some high-impact updates should be reviewed before they write into downstream systems, especially for finance, support, and compliance flows.

 Relay adds human checkpoints and audit history without slowing every automation down.
+Free plan available — most teams are live in under an hour.

-Start Canvas LMS Automation in Make ->If your workflow is fully native and low risk, skip paid automation and keep the stack simple.
+Try Make free — 1,000 ops/month →If your workflow is fully native and low risk, skip paid automation and keep the stack simple.

 These guides cover integrations where Canvas LMS includes a direct native path.